Prolagus

-Prolagus is an extinct genus of pika within the order Lagomorpha.
-Over 20 species of Prolagus have been named, beginning in the Early Miocene in Europe 20 million years ago, where it ranged widely for most of the epoch; by the end of the Middle Pleistocene, it was confined to a single species, the Sardinian pika (P. sardus), on the Mediterranean islands of Corsica, Sardinia, and surrounding islands, where it survived into historical times.
-In Africa and Asia, the genus is known from the Miocene and Pliocene.
+Prolagus is an extinct genus of lagomorph.
+Over 20 species have been named, and the genus was abundant and widespread in Europe during the Neogene.
+However, by the end of the Middle Pleistocene, it was confined to a single species, the Sardinian pika (P. sardus), on Corsica, Sardinia, and their surrounding islands, where it survived into historical times.
+In North Africa and Western Asia, the genus is known from the Miocene and Pliocene.
 The scientific name may mean "before hares" or "primitive hares" (pro- meaning "before" and lagos meaning "hare").
+Its taxonomy is disputed, with it either being considered a member of the family Ochotonidae, which includes living pikas, or the only member of the family Prolagidae.

 Taxonomy

 Prolagus was first named by Auguste Pomel in 1853.
 Prolagus has been considered by most taxonomists to be a member of the pika family Ochotonidae, but distinct from living pikas, which all belong to the genus Ochotona.
 Erbaleva in 1988 suggested it represented the only member of the monotypic family Prolagidae due to its distinct dental formula; this proposal was considered invalid by Nieves López Martínez, due to the fact that many mammal families have lineages with distinct dental formulae.
 However, many authorities such as the IUCN Red List and American Society of Mammalogists accept Prolagidae as valid.
+Analysis of a partial mitochondrial genome of Prolagus sardus suggests that it is more closely related to Ochotona than to Leporidae (which contains rabbits and hares), with an estimated divergence between Prolagus and Ochotona about 30 million years ago.